ktorio/ktor-chat/README.md

 There are multiple chat client implementations under `./app/*` that can be executed independently with a mock environment, or with a server running.

+### Running on Android

+To run the android client you should specify the valid server url in the [ChatViewModelProvider.kt](app/common/src@android/ktor/chat/vm/ChatViewModelProvider.kt).
+Remember: The emulator has its own `localhost`.
+You can check your local ip using `ifconfig | grep "inet "`.

 Here is a list of the commands for running each program:

 | application | main source                       | gradle command                  |